glenn-dev/ialfie-api/README.md

 :construction: This is an open source project that still in development phase :baby:.
 That said, I suggest to check "development" branch for latest features before any other action.

 :wrench: For major changes, please open an issue first to discuss what you would like to change.
-Feel free to contribute any suggestion as well :bowtie:
+Feel free to contribute any suggestion as well.

 :electric_plug: Pull requests are welcome.

 :email: glenn.marcano90@gmail.com

-## :scroll: License
+## :lock_with_ink_pen: License
 :space_invader: [MIT](https://choosealicense.com/licenses/mit/) :space_invader: